 - Migrating to another host can cost thousands of dollars and take weeks, even months, of planning

-Choosing the right web host is critical in protecting the scalability and revenue of your business.
-In this guide, we’ll cover everything you need to know to make a confident, informed decisions when choosing the web host to use for your next website.
+In this article, we’ll cover everything you need to know about web hosting to make confident, informed decisions when choosing the web host for your next website.

 Define Your Goals and Hosting Needs

-Before you can select a web hosting company, you need to identify what your hosting needs are and the goals of your business in the coming months/years.
-Consider long-term goals, because while you may not have a high-traffic website as a startup, a significant level of growth could force you into a costly migration to maintain service levels.
+Consider long-term goals because while you may not have a high-traffic website as a startup, a significant level of growth could force you into a costly migration to maintain service levels.

 To determine your hosting needs and the type of servers, services, and site architecture you’ll require, ask yourself the following questions:

-- What kind of website are you building – will it be primarily a source of company information or will it require more interactive elements?
+- What kind of website are you building – will it be primarily a source of company information, or will it require more interactive elements?

 - What functionality will your site include – will you have a customer database, and will there be a transfer of private and secure information?

-- What kind of traffic growth is expected – will it be a blog that sees steadily growing traffic over time, or an eCommerce site that can experience intense traffic spikes?
+- What kind of traffic growth is expected – will it be a blog that sees steadily growing traffic over time or an eCommerce site that can experience intense traffic spikes?

 - Will you need to host multiple websites at multiple subdomains for your site?